-The Australian Local Government Association is suggesting three aspirations from recognition, although there may well be others advanced in the future.
+The ALGA is suggesting three aspirations from recognition, although there may well be others advanced in the future.
 The first is symbolic recognition through inclusion of local government in the Preamble to the constitution.
 This would in my view do very little to assist local government in a practical sense.
-In 2006 the former Howard government passed motions through the Parliament expressing appreciation for the work and role of local government but such action has had little tangible benefits for the local government sector.
+In 2006 the former Howard government passed motions through the Parliament expressing appreciation for the work and role of local government but such action has had little tangible benefits to the local government sector.